-On July 6, 2016, the Company closed a private placement offering raising gross proceeds of \$230,181 by way of combined flow-through ("FT") and non flow-through units ("NFT").
+On July 6, 2016, the Company closed a private placement offering raising gross proceeds of \$230,181 by way of combined flow-through and non flow-through units.

-The Company issued 1,500,000 flow-through units at a price of \$0.10 per unit.
-Each FT unit is comprised of one common share and one half of one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.15 per share, for a period of two years from closing, subject to the acceptance of the TSX Venture Exchange.
-Finder's fees were paid in connection with the private placement in the amount of \$10,000 in cash and the issuance of 105,000 broker warrants, on the same terms as the purchaser warrants, subject to the acceptance of the TSX Venture Exchange.
+The Company issued 187,500 FT units at a price of \$0.80 per unit.
+Each FT unit is comprised of one common share and one half of one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$1.20 per share, for a period of two years from closing.
+Finder's fees were paid in connection with the private placement in the amount of \$10,000 in cash and the issuance of 13,125 broker warrants, on the same terms as the purchaser warrants.

-The Company also issued 1,002,262 non flow-through units at a price of \$0.08 per unit.
-Each NFT unit is comprised of one common share and one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.13 per share, for a period of two years from closing, subject to the acceptance of the TSX Venture Exchange.
+The Company also issued 125,283 NFT units at a price of \$0.80 per unit.
+Each NFT unit is comprised of one common share and one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$1.04 per share, for a period of two years from closing.

-On July 28, 2016, the Company issued 717,952 common shares to settle a portion of the Flow through indemnification provision for \$71,795.
+On July 28, 2016, the Company issued 89,744 common shares to settle a portion of the flow through indemnification provision for \$71,795.

 On October 28, 2016, the Company closed a private placement offering raising gross proceeds of \$2,405,000.
-The Company issued 25,315,789 FT units at a price of \$0.095 per unit.
-Each FT unit is comprised of one common share and one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.14 per share, for a period of two years from closing.
+The Company issued 3,164,474 FT units at a price of \$0.76 per unit.
+Each FT unit is comprised of one common share and one share purchase warrant with each whole warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$1.12 per share, for a period of two years from closing.

-Finder's fees were paid in connection with the private placement in the amount of \$226,585 in cash and the issuance of 1,705,263 broker warrants.
-Each broker warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.095 per share, for a period two years from closing.
+Finder's fees were paid in connection with the private placement in the amount of \$226,585 in cash and the issuance of 213,158 broker warrants.
+Each broker warrant entitling the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.76 per share, for a period two years from closing.